Oumaima-Ramdani/CarteSwica_Project/README.md

 # Insurance Card Data Extraction: Swica Card

-This project aims to automate the process of extracting data from insurance cards, which is often a tedious and error-prone task when done manually.
-Using a combination of image processing and text recognition techniques, this script extracts relevant information from each zone of an insurance card, such as the insured's name, policy number, expiration date, etc. These data are then stored in a structured JSON file for future use.
+This project aims to automate the process of extracting data from insurance cards, a task known for its tediousness and susceptibility to errors when performed manually.
+Leveraging a blend of image processing and text recognition methodologies, this script systematically extracts pertinent information from each section of an insurance card, encompassing details such as the insured individual's name, AVS number, expiration date, and more.
+Subsequently, these extracted data points are meticulously organized and stored within a structured JSON file, facilitating seamless access and utilization for future endeavors.

-The script is implemented in Python and is based on a Jupyter notebook for ease of use and interactive visualization of the extraction process steps.
-The code leverages popular libraries such as OpenCV for image processing and pandas for data manipulation.

 ## Key Features